 While maintaining a full and active caseload, Dakessian won several high-profile court cases, obtained refunds for clients in excess of $100 million and forced the state to pay his clients nearly three million in attorneys’ fees.
 Dakessian’s track record led to numerous honors such as being named Tax MVP by Law 360 in successive years, which lauded him as “a top-flight litigator.”
 He has also been recognized by Superlawyers and Pasadena Magazine as one of the top attorneys in California taxation.
 Marty’s efforts have even attracted the attention of the California Legislature, with legislative staff referring to him as a “noted tax attorney.”

-Wilson whom Dakessian says is “one of the smartest and most experienced tax lawyers in the country,” was most recently at ADP Tax Services, where she advised clients on California tax controversies.
+Wilson whom Dakessian says is “one of the smartest and most experienced tax lawyers in the country,” was most recently at ADP Tax Services website, where she advised clients on California tax controversies.
 Sislyan joins Dakessian from Deloitte Tax, where he began his career.
 Dakessian called Sislyan a “very sharp and experienced lawyer” who “perfectly fits” the firm’s California tax controversy focus.
 Dakessian said the three-lawyer team has a “deep reservoir of knowledge of California tax disputes that few firms can match.”

 “Reed Smith is one of the world’s top law firms and I’m grateful to my colleagues for the opportunities and support they’ve provided for me.
 I look forward to maintaining my strong relationships at the firm,” said Dakessian.
 “But I’m ready for a new challenge and am excited about the possibilities presented by a boutique practice in this highly specialized area.”

 Dakessian added, “Entrepreneur Gary Keller says that to be truly successful, you must focus on your ‘one thing’ and ours is California tax controversy.
 I am excited to channel this passion into building the premier law firm dedicated to handling high-stakes California tax disputes for businesses and high net worth individuals.
 We will also continue to enforce taxpayer rights, as appropriate, so we can provide a voice for taxpayers who can’t speak for themselves.
 In short, our sole focus will be on this important area of the law.”